p4ntomath/MyBible/README.md

 ## MyBible - Flutter Application

-MyBible is a Flutter application designed to for users to access bible verses,get daily gospel music and recommendations and also verses of the day.
+MyBible is a Flutter application designed for users to access bible verses,get daily gospel music and recommendations and also verses of the day.

 ### Getting Started